-The shoulder is a very complicated joint involving an intersection between the collarbone, the shoulder blade, the socket of the humerus, and numerous intersecting ligaments and muscles including the trapezius, deltoid, pectorals, bicep/tricep, rotator cuff muscles (supraspinatus, infraspinatus, teres minor, teres major, subscapularis), joint capsules, bursa, labrum, and AC ligaments.
+The shoulder is a very complicated joint involving an intersection between the collarbone, the shoulder blade, the socket of the humerus, and numerous intersecting ligaments and muscles including the trapezius, deltoid, pectorals, bicep/tricep, rotator cuff muscles , joint capsules, bursa, labrum, and AC ligaments.
 This leaves a very broad scope of potential conditions that can lead to pain, weakness, or loss of motion in the shoulder.
-Chiropractors have the training to examine and to order any tests required to diagnose shoulder problems.
-Some can be healed with gentle Chiropractic care (often requiring additional modalities of electric muscle stimulation or ultrasound treatments) in combination with home care exercises.
-Even the dreaded rotator cuff tear can sometimes be coaxed back and avoid surgery if the damage isn’t too severe.
-It appears to be very effective with frozen shoulder syndrome*.
+Below you will find some of the most common injuries to the shoulder that can be treated with conservative care here at Creekside.

 Anterior Shoulder Impingement: Shoulder impingement syndrome is a common issue of the shoulder, and is caused when the supraspinatus tendon becomes painfully entrapped between the tip of your shoulder blade (the acromion process) and humerus while raising and internally rotating the arm.
 Repetitive impingement is thought to precipitate a cascade of shoulder dysfunction including rotator cuff tendonopathy, degeneration of associated joints and eventually, rotator cuff rupture.
 Research suggests that 95% of chronic rotator cuff tears are due to impingement.
 (7)

 Rotator Cuff Tendonopathy

 SLAP labral lesion

 Thoracic outlet syndrome